Karamuft/qCS/README.md

 # License:
 Copyright (C) 2021 Mustafa Altay Karamuftuoglu, Haolin Cong, and Massoud Pedram

-SPORT lab (https://sportlab.usc.edu/), University of Southern California, Los Angeles, CA 90089.
+[SPORT lab](https://sportlab.usc.edu/), University of Southern California, Los Angeles, CA 90089.
 All rights reserved.

 Permission is hereby granted, without written agreement and without license or royalty fees, to use, copy, and modify, this software and its documentation for any non-commercial purpose, provided that the above copyright notice and the following paragraphs appear in all copies of this software, whether in binary form or not.
-Commercial use of this software requires written agreement which must be obtained from Massoud Pedram <pedram@usc.edu>.
+Commercial use of this software requires written agreement which must be obtained from Massoud Pedram (<pedram@usc.edu>).

 All trademarks are the property of their respective owners.
 - Linux is a registered trademark of Linus Torvalds.